department-of-veterans-affairs/va.gov-team/products/content/governance/annual-audit/2023/disability/how-to-file-a-claim/types-of-va-disability-claims-and-when-to-file.md

 ## Content on page

-- [ ] The intro paragraph has no more than 2 to 4 sentences and is within 200 to 400 characters with spaces
+- [x] The intro paragraph has no more than 2 to 4 sentences, is within 200 to 400 characters with spaces, and has short sentences to align with PL standards
-- [ ] Header levels are hierarchical
+- [x] Header levels are hierarchical
-- [ ] The page has no broken links
+- [x] The page has no broken links
-- [ ] Text links have purpose and target (only need target if the link takes the user off VA.gov--subsites don't need target)
+- [x] Text links have purpose and target (only need target if the link takes the user off VA.gov--subsites don't need target)
-- [ ] The content is free of ability-focused language (view, walk, see, hear)
+- [x] The content is free of ability-focused language (view, walk, see, hear) **Note:** This page has "appears," which we've decided is ok when we talk about disabilities that "appear after military service."
+Not sure we need to rephrase this since one of the meanings in M-W is "to become evident or manifest."
-- [ ] Relevant terms from page are in content brief and any relevant backlog work is noted
+- [x] Relevant terms from page are in content brief and any relevant backlog work is noted **Note:** Added "180-90 days" to record that SMEs requested we frame it in decending order rather than 90-180 since it is a countdown to discharge.
-- [ ] Remove "Who's covered?" section (if needed)
-- [ ] Remove "What kind of disability benefits can I get?" section (if needed)
+- [x] Fix lead-in lines to bulleted lists so the lead-in is a complete sentence (to support eventual translation) **Note:** Fixed several instances of this.

 ## Grade level score using Flesh-Kincaid with no prep
-- Before edits:
+- Before edits: 11.2
-- After edits:
+- After edits: 10.3

-- [ ] Backlog ticket for further review created if needed
+- [ ] Backlog ticket for further review created if needed **Note:** Not needed!
+The only outstanding text to address is the Supplemental Claims accordion that needs PACT/presumptive conditions language added to it.
+This will happen in a separate ticket and the work addressed sooner than with a backlog audit ticket.

 ## SME review